pkulchenko/fullmoon/README.md

-The difference between the last two examples is that in this example only the `ContentLength` check failure triggers the 413 response (and all other methods falls through to other routes), while in the previous one both `method` and `ContentLength` check failures trigger the same 413 response.
+The difference between the last two examples is that in this example only the `ContentLength` check failure triggers the 413 response (and all other methods fall through to other routes), while in the previous one both `method` and `ContentLength` check failures trigger the same 413 response.